gabrielegiudici93/Mag_Tec_Models/README.md

 1. Loads the HDF5 files
 2. Infers stretch labels from filenames or attributes
 3. Derives position labels by rounding `IdenterPosition` X/Y coordinates to 0.1mm
+4. Converts continuous data to sequences (similar to real data structure)
+5. Duplicates sequences to match real data count (if needed)
+6. Removes outliers using MAD (Median Absolute Deviation)
+7. Balances sequences across stretch levels
+8. Applies displacement filtering (independent for magnetic and force data)
+9. Normalizes features using StandardScaler
+10. Normalizes Fz to target range (0-3N for physical, absolute values)
-4. Trains per-stretch force regressors (if `forcesTest` is provided)
+11. Trains per-stretch force regressors (if `forcesTest` is provided)
-5. Trains per-stretch position classifiers (center + 4 offsets)
+12. Trains per-stretch position classifiers (center + 4 offsets)
-6. Trains pooled stretch and position classifiers
+13. Trains pooled stretch and position classifiers
-7. Saves all models and metrics
+14. Saves all models, scalers, and metrics

 **Step 3: Where Results Are Collected**